Roaders/apply-config/readme.md

 ## GitHub Actions

-Get started with 2 simple workflows, one that runs your build on every checkin and one that pushes to NPM when you create a release
+Get started with 2 simple workflows, one that runs your build on every check-in and one that pushes to NPM when you create a release

 ```
 npx apply-config github-actions